openstack-archive/foxnut/README.md

-Foxnut is aim to manage these hardware efficiently, it's designed to collect hardware information and organize them in visualization, operators can choose different OpenStack architecture and foxnut will generate automatically rack view and networking cables and connections view.
+Foxnut is aim to manage these hardware efficiently, it's designed to collect hardware information and organize them in visualization, operators can choose different OpenStack architecture and foxnut will generate automatically rack view and networking connections view.
 It also will display hardwares status in real-time.
 With foxnut's help, operators could install servers into a rack and cable the server quickly and easily.